InnovativeDesign/gatsby-mystery-lab/README.md

 <img src="https://i.imgur.com/rKNeFJW.png" width="300" />

-Click _Edit variables_ to change your `SPACE` to the Space ID you used earlier, and your `KEY` to the Content management token we copied earlier.
+Click _Edit variables_ to change your `SPACE` to the Space ID you used earlier, and your `KEY` to the _Content delivery_ token we copied earlier.

 > **Checkpoint:** After re-setting your environment variables, go back to the Deploys tab and click _Trigger deploy_.
 In a couple minutes, your updated site should contain the new content _you_ created (navigate to the `path` you used for article pages).